Here is a brief introduction to blockchain technology's core fundamentals, no matter if you don’t have technical knowledge.

 The year when the Bitcoin: A Peer-to-Peer Electronic Cash System white paper appears online.

-On the white paper, it’s mention Bitcoin, the first Decentralized Application (Dapp) that used the Blockchain.
-The implementation was to serve as a public transaction ledger for the Cryptocurrency ( a digital asset that is used as a medium of exchange ).
+The white paper mentioned Bitcoin, the first Decentralized Application (Dapp) that used the Blockchain.
+The implementation was to serve as a public transaction ledger for Cryptocurrency ( a digital asset used as a medium of exchange ).

-What the proposal of Satoshi Nakamoto brought was the problem of the double-spending where there’s no need for a trusted authority or central server for the transaction.
+Satoshi Nakamoto's proposal brought the problem of double-spending where there’s no need for a trusted authority or central server for the transaction.

 Satoshi Nakamoto brought with Bitcoin a decentralized peer-to-peer payment network and set the scene for a decentralized network, with the underlying technology called Blockchain to keep a record of the transactions.